skamithi/demo-db-to-host-mapping/README.md

 This sample project shows how you can define an host inventory that houses multiple unique databases and then provide a playbook that

-a) Takes a database name as a parameter
+a.
+Takes a database name as a parameter

-b) The playbook will figure out the correct host to connect to and run a simulation to confirm that it is connected to the correct host that houses that database.
+b.
+The playbook will figure out the correct host to connect to and run a simulation to confirm that it is connected to the correct host that houses that database.

-c) The playbook has some checks.
+c.
+The playbook has some checks.
 That is if the dbname is bogus then take no action and alert the user of the fact.
 Also not all hosts listed in the inventory must contain ``dbs`` entries.
 Script is intelligent enough to only search hosts with ``dbs`` entries.